paul-garrett/Ultrasonic-Distance-Sensor-with-LED-and-Button/README.md

 Code will be written in Python.

-Physical pictures of the Raspberry Pi setup are provided, along with a tinkercad diagram.
+Physical pictures of the Raspberry Pi setup are provided, along with tinkercad diagrams.

+First, I recreated the Ultrasonic Distance Sensor from our class assignment.
+Then, I added components from our LED with Button assignment to combine them into a larger project.